uncmasmas/DEDA/README.md

 # DEDA

 This repo contains all the code necessary to reproduce the work published in "Predicting students' difficulties from a piece of code".
-It does not contain the dataset used in the paper due to anonymization problems.
-However, it can be used with a different dataset.
-The features used and the deep learning architecture should be independent on the programming language used.
+It does not contain the dataset, but we can provide it upon request for research purposes, just contact us (luciana.benotti AT unc.edu.ar).
+Our code can also be used with a different dataset, we can provide the required details by email.
+Our experiments are on students learning Haskell but the features used and the deep learning architecture are independent on the programming language of the dataset.

 ## How to prepare the env.